BeamNG/BeamNGpy/docs/CLA-entity.md

 For the purposes of this definition, "control" means (i) the power, direct or indirect, to cause the direction or management of such Legal Entity, whether by contract or otherwise, (ii) ownership of fifty percent (50%) or more of the outstanding shares or securities which vote to elect the management or other persons who direct such Legal Entity or (iii) beneficial ownership of such entity.
 "Contribution" means any work of authorship that is Submitted by You to Us in which You own or assert ownership of the Copyright.
 "Copyright" means all rights protecting works of authorship owned or controlled by You or Your Affiliates, including copyright, moral and neighboring rights, as appropriate, for the full term of their existence including any extensions by You.
-"Material" means the work of authorship which is made available by Us to third parties.
+"Work" means the work of authorship which is made available by Us to third parties.
-When this Agreement covers more than one software project, the Material means the work of authorship to which the Contribution was Submitted.
+When this Agreement covers more than one software project, the Work means the work of authorship to which the Contribution was Submitted.
-After You Submit the Contribution, it may be included in the Material.
+After You Submit the Contribution, it may be included in the Work.
-"Submit"  means any form of electronic, verbal, or written communication sent to Us or our representatives, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Us for the purpose of discussing and improving the Material, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
+"Submit"  means any form of electronic, verbal, or written communication sent to Us or our representatives, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Us for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
 "Submission Date" means the date on which You Submit a Contribution to Us.
 "Effective Date" means the date You execute this Agreement or the date You first Submit a Contribution to Us, whichever is earlier.
 "Media" means any portion of a Contribution which is not software.
 ## 2. Grant of Rights
 ### 2.1 Copyright License
 Subject to the terms and conditions of this Agreement, You hereby grant to Us and to recipients of software distributed by Us a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.
-Should You wish to submit work that is not Your original creation,  You may submit it to the Foundation separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you are personally aware, and conspicuously marking the work as "Submitted on behalf of a third-party: [named here]".
+Should You wish to submit work that is not Your original creation,  You may submit it to BeamNG GmbH separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you are personally aware, and conspicuously marking the work as "Submitted on behalf of a third-party: [named here]".
-You agree to notify the Foundation of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.
-You agree to notify BeamNG GmbH of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.
 ### 2.2 Patent License
 Subject to the terms and conditions of this Agreement, You hereby grant to Us and to recipients of software distributed by Us a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the Work, where such license applies only to those patent claims licensable by You that are necessarily infringed by Your Contribution(s) alone or by combination of Your Contribution(s) with the Work to which such Contribution(s) was submitted.
 If any entity institutes patent litigation against You or any other entity (including a cross-claim or counterclaim in a lawsuit) alleging that your Contribution, or the Work to which you have contributed, constitutes direct or contributory patent infringement, then any patent licenses granted to that entity under this Agreement for that Contribution or Work shall terminate as of the date such litigation is filed.
 ### 2.3 Outbound License
-As a condition on the grant of rights in Sections 2.1 and 2.2, We agree to license the Contribution only under the terms of the license or licenses which We are using on the Submission Date for the Material (including any rights to adopt any future version of a license if permitted).
+As a condition on the grant of rights in Sections 2.1 and 2.2, We agree to license the Contribution only under the terms of the license or licenses which We are using on the Submission Date for the Work (including any rights to adopt any future version of a license if permitted).
 In addition, We may use the following licenses for Media in the Contribution:  (including any right to adopt any future version of a license if permitted).
 ### 2.4 Moral Rights
 If moral rights apply to the Contribution, to the maximum extent permitted by law, You waive and agree not to assert such moral rights against Us or our successors in interest, or any of our licensees, either direct or indirect.
 ### 2.5 Our Rights
-You acknowledge that We are not obligated to use Your Contribution as part of the Material and may decide to include any Contribution We consider appropriate.
+You acknowledge that We are not obligated to use Your Contribution as part of the Work and may decide to include any Contribution We consider appropriate.
 ### 2.6 Reservation of Rights
 Any rights not expressly assigned or licensed under this section are expressly reserved by You.
 ## 3. Agreement